No units here, just the main characters of the game and Brood War. Click here

 "My friends, this is our final hour.
 Not all of us may survive the coming conflict.
 Yet, death may be a blessing should we fail here.
 We seek now to destroy a foe that has ravaged its way across the universe consuming all in its path.
 And now it has reached the end of its long journey.
 The Overmind has come to destroy all that we hold dear and assimilate us into itself.
 And I say to thee, this shall not come to pass!
 Aiur shall not fall!
 Executor, I stand ready!"

-Beware the Nice Ones: He gladly lays down his life for his own kind and spared Terrans on the infested worlds, but don't go testing his patience.
-Just listen what this exchange with Duke:
+- Beware the Nice Ones: He gladly lays down his life for his own kind and spared Terrans on the infested worlds, but don't go testing his patience.
+Just listen to this exchange with Duke: